MicrosoftDocs/azure-docs/articles/sentinel/billing-reduce-costs.md

 ## Turn on basic logs data ingestion for data that's high-volume low security value (preview)

-Unlike analytics logs, basic logs are typically verbose.
+Unlike analytics logs, [basic logs](../azure-monitor/logs/azure-monitor-basic-logs.md) are typically verbose.
 They contains a mix of high volume and low security value data, that isn't frequently used or accessed on demand for ad-hoc querying, investigations and search.
-Microsoft Sentinel offers the ability to enable basic log data ingestion at a significantly reduced cost.
-See {Microsoft Sentinel Pricing}.
+Enable basic log data ingestion at a significantly reduced cost for eligible data tables.
+For more information, see [Microsoft Sentinel Pricing](https://azure.microsoft.com/pricing/details/microsoft-sentinel/).

 ## Optimize Log Analytics costs with dedicated clusters